Home » Education » Military Tuition Assistance (TA)

 In certain cases, if you realize you must drop a course paid for with military tuition assistance, you may be required to submit a formal letter explaining the reasons why you must drop the course.
 Your branch of service may or may not require that letter to be signed by your Squadron Commander.

-You cannot use military tuition assistance to take classes that are in a “lower” status than yours.
-If you already have an Associate’s Degree, for example, you cannot take classes at that level.
-The same is true if you are already in possession of a Bachelor’s Degree; the coursework you take must be applicable toward a degree higher than the one you currently have.
+You cannot use military tuition assistance to take classes with a “lower” status than yours.
+For example, you cannot take classes at that level if you already have an Associate’s Degree.
+The same is true if you already possess a Bachelor’s Degree; the coursework you take must be applicable toward a degree higher than the one you currently have.

 About the author